Flexible Learning Plan

 Delivering a college-like atmosphere

-We're excited to give our student more instructional time in their career program per day with the new Flexible Learning Plan.
+We're excited to give our students more instructional time in their career program per day with the new Flexible Learning Plan.
 Students will attend sessions in their career program lab in the mornings and afternoons!

 Like college, students will focus on their career "major" spending nearly 4 hours a day while on campus in their career program.
 Lunch and two academic courses per day take place in the middle of the school day.
 Attendance is important to ensure learning mastery in their career "major" and face-to-face classes are heavily focused on hands-on projects.